 - Jazz Band, Jam Band

 In the Rhetoric School (9-12), student representatives are largely responsible for the planning and organizing of Clubs, Activities and Events.
 CCA students love to spend time with each other outside of the academic school day, and they have many opportunities to do so over the school year.
-During the Extra Help period after school each afternoon, students have started, and participated in, a variety of clubs including:
+During the Extra Help period after school each afternoon, and during lunch and sometimes even on weekends, students have started, and participated in, a variety of clubs.
+Clubs that are actively running in the 2021-22 school year include…

 - Fellowship of Christian Athletes